2019ChenGong/DPImageBench/README.md

 - `setup.master_port`: a configuration parameter specifying the port number on the master node (or primary process) that other processes or nodes use to communicate within a distributed system.
 - `pretrain.n_epochs`: the number of epoch for pretraining.
 - `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.

+> [!Note]
+>
+> DP-LDM originally uses a text-to-image stable diffusion model as the DP synthesizer.
+For a fair comparison, we now use a standard diffusion model, just like other diffusion-based models, which we call `DP-LDM-SD`.
+In addition, `DP-LDM` means using text-to-image stable diffusion as synthesizers.

 > [!Warning]
 >